pravintargaryen/pravintargaryen/README.md

 🐍 Python is my first love, but TypeScript and Node.js are close seconds, fueling scalable backends, seamless APIs, and dynamic frontends.
 Add React & Vue to the mix, and I’m in my element, crafting user-friendly interfaces backed by powerful logic.

-🧠 Areas of Obsession: Cryptography, Blockchain, Web Security, Deep Learning, and Data Analytics.
-From deciphering complex datasets to building secure, decentralized systems, I'm here to let data tell its stories—and shape the future.

 !['Data Morph'](https://raw.githubusercontent.com/stefmolin/data-morph/main/docs/_static/panda-to-star-eased.gif)

 <p float="left">